stolksdorf/nomic-base/readme.md

 4. Only mods can merge in approved pull requests.
 Once a pull request is approved following the rules, add a message to the pull request using `@username` to notify the mod it's ready to be merged.

 ### conflicting pull requests
 Sometimes two pull requests may both be modifying the same part of the rules.
 If one is merged in before the other, the outstanding pull request may become _conflicted_.
 Github will display a grey message on the pull request indicating this.
-The proposer will have to close the conflicted pull request, create a new one that is not conflicting, and begin th voting process again.
+The proposer will have to close the conflicted pull request, create a new one that is not conflicting, and begin the voting process again.

 ## implicit rules
 There are some aspects of the game that will not be listed as a changable rule, but still will take effect.
 Most of these will be obvious, but we'll list them here for reference.